oliverschwarz/dotfiles/README.md

-These are my configuration file for my local development environment.
+These are my configuration files for my local development environment.
 Since I am not a coding guy anymore, they have shrinked to a more reasonable size.
 I have been considering what is the best way to introduce your own configurations into the existing oh-my-zsh setup and still the best way (IMHO) is the usage of my own _dotfiles_ folder.
 Feel free to copy what you need.

 ## Quick step-by-step instructions